 In order to sue your landlord for the damages you suffered in a slip and fall case, you must first prove that the or she was liable and that negligence caused your injuries.
 Liability is based on several factors.
 First, determine where the accident occurred.
 Did you fall inside or outside your apartment?
 If you fell inside, then it is highly unlikely that your landlord would be responsible unless he or she was responsible for an issue that caused your slip and fall.
 For example, if there was a leak inside your apartment and you notified your landlord, but he or she did nothing, and you slipped and fell on a slippery fall, then your landlord could be held liable.

 If your slip and fall incident happened outside, such as on a slippery sidewalk or broken stairs, then it is possible that your landlord could be held liable.
 It depends on what caused your slip and fall and what your obligations are based on the lease.
-For example, if you slipped on snow outside the doorway of your rental home, but your lease says you are responsible for shoveling snow because your landlord lives out of town, then your landlord would not be held liable.
-Also, if the slip and fall was caused by some foreign substance—such as milk that you spilled in your driveway—then you again would be responsible because your landlord could not have known that the spilled liquid was present, let alone clean it up in time before you slipped on it.
+For example, if you slipped on the snow outside the doorway of your rental home, but your lease says you are responsible for shoveling snow because your landlord lives out of town, then your landlord would not be held liable.
+Also, if the slip and fall were caused by some foreign substance—such as milk that you spilled in your driveway—then you again would be responsible because your landlord could not have known that the spilled liquid was present, let alone clean it up in time before you slipped on it.

 Regardless of the situation, slip and fall cases are not easy to win.
 Juries tend to rule in favor of the property owners because they realize that too many people are distracted and not watching where they are going.
 Your best bet is to have a skilled personal injury attorney on your side.